Navigating Autism Together Through Social Emotional Learning

 Who it’s for:

-This guide is perfect for parents who want to travel but feel overwhelmed by the challenges of taking an autistic child on a trip.
-If you’ve ever worried about sensory overload in airports, meltdowns in new environments, or managing unexpected changes, this resource will help you feel more prepared and confident.
-Whether it’s a family road trip, a flight, or a visit to see relatives, this guide provides real-life strategies from an autism family who has been there.
+This guide is for parents who want to travel but feel overwhelmed by the challenges of taking an autistic child on a trip.
+If you have ever worried about sensory overload in airports, meltdowns in new environments, or managing unexpected changes, this resource will help you feel more prepared and more confident.
+Whether it is a family road trip, a flight, or a visit to relatives, this guide shares real strategies from an autism family who has actually been there.

 What’s included: